Snoopdorkydork/Final-Project/README.md

 4. scipy
 5. numpy
 6. pyglet
-To run the file, the user should download all the files and run the main class.
+To run the file, the user should download all the files and run the main Forest_Fire_main.py

 We use 4 models and the user can choose either or all of the models to predict the Fire.
 The models used are as follows: